DSpace/RestContract/epersonregistrations.md

 Status codes:
 * 201 Created - if the operation succeed
-* 400 Bad Request - if e.g. the e-mail address is in a domain that is not allowed in config `authentication-password.domain.valid`
+* 400 Bad Request - if e.g. the query param 'accountRequestType' is not present or contains something else than forgot or register
 * 401 Unauthorized - if registration is disabled, you are not authorized to create a new registration
-* 422 Unprocessable Entity - if the email address was omitted
+* 422 Unprocessable Entity - if the email address was omitted or the e-mail address is in a domain that is not allowed in config `authentication-password.domain.valid`

 ## Forgot password